era-towers/static-content/files/modules-1.0.0/readme.txt

 ====== Version History =====

->> 2025-03-23
+>> 2025-04-05

 - Added injuries to character profiles.
 They can be edited in the Adventuring module, and are shown to players in the Gaming Table and Character Status modules.

-- Injury recovery is now accessible only in the character profile injuries.
+Injury recovery is now accessible only in the character profile injuries.
 Accepting the injury recovery dialog will adjust the time remaining for the injury to heal.
+Using the individual or party recover dialog will reduce injury penalties depending on the time elapsed.

 - Added option to roll for resistances in the Gaming Table module.